AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

    1. (If you haven't already done so) Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).

-   1. Deploy a second, universal ID-specific JavaScript tag for on your webpages to match conversions from the IDs to view-throughs:
+   1. Deploy a second, universal ID-specific JavaScript tag on your webpages to match conversions from the IDs on desktop and mobile web browsers (but not mobile apps) to view-throughs:

-      * For [!DNL RampIDs], Contact your Adobe Account Team, who will give you instructions to register for a [!DNL LiveRamp] [!DNL LaunchPad] tag.
+      * For [!DNL RampIDs], Contact your Adobe Account Team, who will give you instructions to register for a [!DNL LiveRamp] [!DNL LaunchPad] tag from [!DNL LiveRamp] Authentication Traffic Solutions.
 Registration is free, but you must sign an agreement.
 Once you register, your Adobe Account Team will generate and provide a unique tag for your organization to implement on your webpages.

       * For [!DNL ID5] IDs: Contact your Adobe Account Team, who will give you instructions to register for the tag with ID5.
 Registration is free, but you must sign an agreement.
-Once you register, a member of ID5’s technical team will provide a unique tag for your organization to implement on your webpages.
+Once you register, a member of ID5’s technical team will provide your partner ID and a unique tag for your organization to implement on your webpages.

 1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account.
 You can choose to convert your user identifiers to any of the [available universal ID formats](source-about.md).